-The Chancellor’s “A Plan for Jobs” speech launched a wave of new apprentice incentive schemes to help boost the economy and kick-start jobs growth and recovery post Covid-19.
+The Chancellor’s “A Plan for Jobs” speech launched a wave of new traineeship incentive schemes to help boost the economy and kick-start jobs growth and recovery post Covid-19.

 The Chancellor’s plan is designed to support jobs by focusing on skills and young people, with the creation of 30,000 new Traineeships as well as financial incentives for employers taking on trainees and apprentices.

 With 24 years’ experience in delivering Traineeships (including pre-apprenticeships), Protocol is supporting employers to understand the range of incentives available and how they can benefit their organisation.